isso1550/MyLang_L24/src/notes.md

 * cannot declare functions nor arrays inside functions
     * declaring arrays inside functions only breaks the program if that function contains calls to another functions (not well tested, might be other causes too), but locking declaration possibility entirely makes everything simplier for both program and user who doesn't have to consider whether he can or can't do it
 * cannot call function before its definition
+* functions cannot return structs, to modify struct use global variables
+* cannot declare functions using global variables before declaring these global variables
+* only "syntax error" when user attempts to declare struct with assignment
+* can't assign multiple values at once to structure

 # Testers
 * Test1